RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 * MIB drops
 * Aya's, Meiling and Mokou's push components from their spells
 * Sakuya's knife holders not being able to hold her knives
+* Mokou's clothes now should be more fire-proof

+**Note:** seems that dash spells are all bugged: they don't do damage at the location, and randomly either not cast secondary effects, or do it at double the designated distance.
+See issues #53511 and #60704 from the C:DDA repo